British Columbia

 Building in Art Deco style which was very popular in North America in the 1920s before the Great Depression.

-Vancouver city is the 8th most populous in Canada (with the population over 600 000 people), however its metropolis, Greater Vancouver, has a population of 2.4 million people which makes it 3rd largest in Canada after Toronto (6 million) and Montreal (3.8 million).
+Vancouver city is the 8th most populous in Canada (with a population of over 600,000 people), however, its metropolis, Greater Vancouver, has a population of 2.4 million people which makes it 3rd largest in Canada after Toronto (6 million) and Montreal (3.8 million).

-On the background - the Harbour Centre tower which is far from being the tallest building in Vancouver.
+In the background is the Harbour Centre tower which is far from being the tallest building in Vancouver.
 Unlike Toronto's CN Tower which is the biggest and most beautiful landmark in the city, Vancouver's tower is simply lost among other tall buildings.

 People say Vancouver is the bicyclists' paradise.

-"Lying on top of a building, the clouds looked no nearer than when I was lying on the street." is written across the facade on another Fairmont hotel called Fairmont Pacific Rim.
+"Lying on top of a building, the clouds looked no nearer than when I was lying on the street." is written across the facade of another Fairmont hotel called Fairmont Pacific Rim.

-When I finally got by the ocean, everything I've seen so far in Vancouver has simply faded out.
+When I finally got by the ocean, everything I'd seen so far in Vancouver had simply faded out.
 Vancouver is the city with the most beautiful natural landscape I've ever seen.
 Here the mountains meet the ocean.
 What else do you need for a perfect view?

-Below is my favourite picture from Vancouver: a vintage steamer with a paddle wheel, a plane taking off, a panorama of North Vancouver and Canadian Rocky mountains.
+Below is my favourite picture from Vancouver: a vintage steamer with a paddle wheel, a plane taking off, and a panorama of North Vancouver and the Canadian Rocky Mountains.

 Vancouver is a popular port of call for big cruise ships including those going to Alaska.